tsackton/taelgar/Species/Children of the Embodied Gods/Orcs/Orcs.md

 name: Orcs
 aliases: [orc, Orc, Orcs, orcs]
 typeOf: species
+dm_notes: color
+dm_owner: none
 ---
 # Orcs

 >[!quote] The Blood Binding, excerpt
 *Thark, Master of Unbreakable Chains, in your fire we temper this soul.
 Bind it to your will, so it may never know peace, only the insatiable hunger for strife and turmoil.*

+%% Tim has some DM notes about the details of the metaphysics, but not sure how much they really matter in-game, and none are definitively canon anyway %%

 Scattered across the world of Taelgar small orc bands roam, raiding and pillaging in the name of [[Thark]], the god of war without end.
 Although most orcs live in small groups, but when a leader blessed by [[Thark]] arises, they can bind many orcs together into a fearsome battle horde.
 ## Imposing and Violent